withastro/roadmap/proposals/0027-content-schemas.md

 ### Nested directories

-Collections are considered **one level deep**, so you cannot nest collections or schemas within other collections.
+Collections are considered **one level deep**, so you cannot nest collections (or collection schemas) within other collections.
 However, we *will* allow nested directories to better organize your content.
 This is vital for certain use cases like internationalization:

 ```bash
 src/content/